CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 3. Now login to the OneLogin end-user dashboard.
 4. From the "Apps" menu, select "Add Apps".</br>
 ![OneLogin Add App](../images/onelogin-add-app.png)
 5. In the search field, type "onelogin saml" and select the first app that shows up.
-It should be called "OneLogin SAML Test (IdP)".
+It should be called "OneLogin SAML Test (IdP)".<br>
 ![OneLogin SAML Test](../images/onelogin-saml-test.png)
 6. Rename this app to "CenturyLink Cloud Control Portal" and click the "Save" button.
 ![OneLogin SAML Test](../images/onelogin-app-rename.png)